Michael-Millard/MillNeRF/README.md

 # MillNeRF - My Neural Radiance Fields (NeRF) Implementation

 A complete implementation of Neural Radiance Fields (NeRF) built from scratch for learning purposes.
 Claude did most of the work.
 I added a couple things here and there.
 NeRFs are very computationally expensive.
 I ran this code locally on my laptop with an RTX 4060 (8GB VRAM).
 The results are poor.
 Input images had to be < 100px in each dimension to allow higher hyperparameter values (network depth, batch sizes, chunk sizes, etc.).
 It works alright.
 I'll add some screenshots and GIFs later.
 This has only been tested in Ubuntu 24.04.
 Not sure if Windows/Mac would build but I don't think there's much OS-specific code.

-TODO: Add COLMAP parts to the README.
-Claude was initially using circularly generated extrinsics which was camera calibration heresy.
+This project requires the use of COLMAP for camera pose extraction.
+Claude was initially using synthetically generated extrinsics prior to COLMAP integration which was camera calibration heresy.
 I've added COLMAP code (it's in main with its own sub-parser).
 It does SfM and extracts the camera extrinsics and stores them automatically in the desired format.
 All COLMAP -> NeRF conversions are done internally.
 COLMAP uses OpenCV's coordinate frame: +X right, +Y down, +Z forward.
 NeRF uses OpenGL's: +X right, +Y up, +Z backwards.
 Coordinate conversions are annoying.

-The interactive viewer ([`demos/corrected_viewer.py`](demos/corrected_viewer.py)) almost works but needs some love.
+The interactive viewer (demos/corrected_viewer.py) almost works but needs some love.
 Coordinate frame conversions for pose extraction is the problem.
+I'll get to that soon.

+## ✨ Features

+- **COLMAP Integration**: Full Structure-from-Motion pipeline using COLMAP for camera pose estimation
+- **Coordinate System Handling**: Automatic conversion between COLMAP (OpenCV) and NeRF (OpenGL) coordinate systems
+- **Interactive Viewer**: Real-time novel view synthesis with [`demos/corrected_viewer.py`](demos/corrected_viewer.py)
+- **Multiple Data Formats**: Support for HEIC conversion and various image formats
+- **Comprehensive Documentation**: Detailed learning materials and mathematical references

 ## 🚀 Quick Start